 - AdoptOpenJDK provides prebuilt OpenJDK binaries from a fully open-source set of build scripts and infrastructure.

 - Oracle OpenJDK is what Typefi builds and packages with our Windows installers.
 Oracle intends to to continue to support open-source and open standards through the distribution of OpenJDK.
 Although binaries for Linux are available readily, macOS and Windows distributions require assembly.

-Typefi Writer 8.7 supports 32-bit versions Microsoft 365 editions of Microsoft Word on the Semi-Annual Enterprise Channel, and 32-bit versions Office 2019 or Office 2016.
-Typefi Writer 8.7 still requires the 32-bit version of Microsoft Word.
-We'll be updating Typefi Writer for compatibility with the 64-bit version of Word in a later release.
+The 64-bit edition of Typefi Writer 8.7.0 supports the 64-bit versions Microsoft 365 editions of Microsoft Word and Microsoft Word on the Semi-Annual Enterprise Channel, and 64-bit versions of Office 2019 or Office 2016.
+While older versions of Typefi Writer were 32-bit applications, Typefi Writer 8.7.0 (64-bit edition) requires the 64-bit version of Microsoft Word.

 - Office 2019 is a one-time purchase.
 Office 2019 automatically installed the 64-bit version unless the 32-bit version was explicitly selected before beginning the installation.